Postminimalism

 Postminimalism is an art term coined (as post-minimalism) by Robert Pincus-Witten in 1971 and used in various artistic fields for work which is influenced by, or attempts to develop and go beyond, the aesthetic of minimalism.
 The expression is used specifically in relation to music and the visual arts, but can refer to any field using minimalism as a critical reference point.

-In music, "postminimalism" refers to music following minimal music.
+In music, postminimalism refers to music following minimal music.

 Visual art

-In visual art, postminimalist art uses minimalism either as an aesthetic or conceptual reference point.
-Postminimalism is more an artistic tendency than a particular movement.
-Postminimalist artworks are usually everyday objects, use simple materials, and sometimes take on a "pure", formalist aesthetic.
+Postminimalist visual art uses minimalism either as a conceptual art aesthetic or a generative art practice.
+Like Fluxus, Postminimalism is more of an artistic tendency than a particular style, but in general, postminimalist artworks often use everyday objects, simple materials, and sometimes take on a pure formalist aesthetics or post-conceptual approaches.
 However, since postminimalism includes such a diverse and disparate group of artists, it is impossible to enumerate all the continuities and similarities between them.

-The work of Eva Hesse is also postminimalist: it uses "grids" and "seriality", themes often found in minimalism, but is also usually hand-made, introducing a human element into her art, in contrast to the machine or custom-made works of minimalism.
-Richard Serra is a prominent post-minimalist.
+But as two opposing examples, take the work of Eva Hesse and her use of modern art grids and minimalist seriality that were usually hand-made, introducing a human element into minimalism in contrast to the machine fabrication more typical of the minimalism of someone like Carl Andre.
+Richard Serra was another prominent postminimalist though his large metal sculptures are completely machine made.